cc-rock/currency_example/README.md

 of my ability to write them.
 In a real life scenario, I would have written them for all classes, except Android UI components (activities, fragments, views, adapters)
 - Only a simple Espresso test is included, as an example.
+- Proguard rules are not in place, so please run the debug build only.. the release one is probably going to have some issues.